amitdu/udacity-04/README.md

 ### Running the machine learnning microservice `app.py`

-1. Standalone: `python app.py`
+1. Standalone: `python app.py` : runs onn host at :80 port.
-2. Run in Docker: `./run_docker.sh`
+2. Run in Docker: `./run_docker.sh` : It makes docker image and run that docker image and map to 8000 system port.
-3. Run in Kubernetes: `./run_kubernetes.sh`
+3. Run in Kubernetes: `./run_kubernetes.sh`: It will run pods at 80 port and map 8000 port to 80.

-### Kubernetes Steps

-- Setup and Configure Docker locally
-- Setup and Configure Kubernetes locally
-- Create Flask app in Container
-- Run via kubectl
+- The prediction can be tested via `./make_prediction` shell command.